 As with all my courses, this comes with a 90-day money back guarantee.
 If you’re not happy with it for any reason, let me know and I’ll refund every penny.

 Order the course today.
 Start viewing the book and videos.
 Put it into action and you will get stronger and more flexible.
 But if for any reason you don’t, you risk nothing besides a small investment in time.

 What Will You Do With Your New-Found Strength?

 When you put these exercises into action you will get stronger.
 There is no doubt about it.
-When so few people can do a single repetition you’ll be busting out several with ease.
-All you have to do is follow the game plan as its laid out.
+When so few people can do a single pistol squat, you’ll be busting out several with ease.
+All you have to do is follow the game plans as they’re laid out.

 Isn’t it time you used this ultimate exercise to achieve dramatic strength gains?